mgorny/articles/the-ultimate-guide-to-eapi-8.rst

 PROPERTIES and RESTRICT are now accumulated across eclasses
 -----------------------------------------------------------
-Up to EAPI 7, ``PROPERTIES`` and ``RESTRICT`` were treated like a regular bash variables when sourcing eclasses.
+Up to EAPI 7, ``PROPERTIES`` and ``RESTRICT`` were treated like regular bash variables when sourcing eclasses.
 This meant that if an eclass or an ebuild wanted to modify them, they had to explicitly append to them, e.g.  via ``+=``.
 This was inconsistent with how some other variables (but not all) were handled, and confusing to developers.
 For example, consider the following snippet:

 .. code-block:: bash